piber-dev/awesome-akash/README.md

 ## Social Media

+### Official

-Here you can see the official and unofficial major social media channels of Akash.
+Here you can see the official major social media channels of Akash.

 - [Discord](https://discord.com/invite/akash) - The official Discord server for technical support, technical conversation, and other conversation related to the development of the network.
 - [Twitter (X)](https://twitter.com/akashnet_) - The official Twitter (X) account for community news, milestones, and more relevant information of Akash.
 - [Telegram (Official)](https://t.me/AkashNW) - The official Telegram server where serious conversation of the development of the network is encouraged.

+### Unofficial

+Here you can see the unofficial major social media channels of Akash.

 - [Telegram (Akashians Price Staking)](https://t.me/akashianspricingstaking ) - An unofficial Telegram server where price discussion is encouraged.

 ## Templates